22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 ## Overall Planning and Reflection
 Link to Github Issues:  https://github.com/22FAUNO-SA-Team-1/ClassProjectDocuments/issues

-We chose, like I imagine many have done and will continue, to have each group memeber tackle one of the 5 use / misuse cases and then divide the rest of the writeup as evenly possible among group members.
+We chose to have each group member tackle one of the 5 use / misuse cases and then divide the rest of the writeup as evenly possible among group members.
 Ethen took on the use and misuse case reflection while John and Zach dove into the Keycloak documentation review.
-Chris covered the project planning and reflection for this stage while adjusting based on group feedback and Trenton managed administrative duties, managing github and signing off on final reviews before submission.
+Chris covered the project planning and reflection for this stage while adjusting based on group feedback and Trenton managed administrative duties, such as github management and signing off on final reviews before submission.

 The first roadblack our group encountered was the 5 key interactions.
 The initial plan was to have each member find an interaction themselves and report back to the group on a "first come first served" basis to prevent any overlap.
 We all had touble initially finding interactions that would fit the requirements of the assignment.
 The consensus was that it was difficult to find 5 distinct cases with an OSSP that served one main purpose of serving as an authentication tool for applications.
 Time, research, and plenty of group discussion, led to a few initial cases that allowed the rest of the group to determine use cases to really dig into the diagram work and develop the "cat and mouse" style of attack and defend planning.
 The rest of the security requirements phase went quite smoothly.